 The Goddess in Sumer

-The Sumerians lived in the area which is now southern Iraq and Kuwait.
-This region includes the extremely fertile delta between the Tigris and Euphrates rivers... an ideal place for farming, where fresh water was plentiful.
-They were first known to be occuping this area around 4500 BCE.
+The Sumerians lived in what is now southern Iraq and Kuwait, surrounding the extremely fertile delta between the Tigris and Euphrates rivers... an ideal place for farming, where fresh water was plentiful.
+They appear to have first arrived in the area around 5000 BCE.

-The Sumerians were responsible for the invention of many fundamental technologies... most notably the system of writing known as cuneiform , around 3000 BCE.
-By that time, their civilization had developed into one of the earliest known nation-states, with over a dozen cities, and a total population of approximately 500 thousand.
+The Sumerians were responsible many significant advances, including the wheel, mathematics, codified laws, a money system, and most notably the earliest method of writing, known as cuneiform , around 3000 BCE.
+By that time, their civilization had developed into a true nation-state, with over a dozen cities and a total population of approximately 500,000.
 These cities were initially ruled by a Priest-class, and later by a series of kings, allied with them.

 Sumerian civilization came to an end around 2000 BCE, and their language was eventually lost to the world.
 Although archeologists had collected a large number of cuneiform clay tablets, it was not until the 1950's that the Sumerian language actually began to become intelligible to us.
 The largest repository of translated Sumerian cuneiform tablets can now be found in the University of Oxford's electronic text corpus.